MMolBus/photomoss/vignettes/vignette_ImageJ_preprocessing/ImageJ_alignment_and_histogram_matching.md

 \# Image pre-processing:

 We use ImageJ macro scripts to align each pair of NIR-VIS images and to homogenize color histograms.
-You could download Image J in
+You could download ImageJ in
 <https://imagej.nih.gov/ij/download.html> We use ImageJ because it is
 open-source, very accessible and familiar in biological sciences, fitting with our main goal of develop an accessible protocol.